lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Services/Java.md

 ## Heapsize calculation

-You can print the effective heap size and RAM settions by using -XX:+PrintFlagsFinal.
+You can print the effective heap size and RAM settions by using `-XX:+PrintFlagsFinal`.
 Below is an example for a 8GB host of which Java per default 1/4 (MaxRAMFraction) uses 2GB:

     java -XX:+PrintFlagsFinal $MY_PARAMS -version | grep -Ei "maxheapsize|maxram"
       size_t MaxHeapSize                              = 2061500416                                {product} {ergonomic}